So here we are! I am very proud to announce the Third Annual Sub-30 Club Virtual Race Series!

 Like I said above, in order to participate, all you need to do is register for the race or races you want, run at any point during the long weekend of 10/14 – 10/16, and then submit your results.
 (All the specific race details, along with a link to submit your results will be sent out to you with your registration confirmation…Along with an invite to submit any pictures or stories about the experience you’d like to share)

 WHAT DO I GET/ WHAT’S IN IT FOR ME?:

-Every race participant gets an official Sub-30 Club Medal (see picture below).
-That, plus the satisfaction of knowing that the vast majority of your entry fee is being donated directly to St. Luke’s Children’s Hospital; so all your sweat and effort is not only doing you good, but others as well.
+Every race participant gets (final details still being secured for participant medals).
+That, plus the satisfaction of knowing that all profits from the races are being donated directly to St. Luke’s University Health Network; so all your sweat and effort is not only doing you good, but others as well.

 SO HOW MUCH DOES THIS COST?